-- What did you experience during the service? - Were there any parts of the service that struck you as particularly beautiful, or interesting? - What is one lesson that you can take away from the service?
+- What did you feel or experience during the service? - What is one lesson that you can take away from the service?

 Many participants may not have ever celebrated this service before.
 Some may not have heard it chanted in English.
 Give them space to process and verbalize what they've just experienced.